Rcmade/-ray/README.md

 `@rcmade/ray` is designed to empower developers with a secure and convenient way to manage their credentials directly from the terminal.
 It addresses key challenges:

-- **Security**: Safely encrypts and stores various credentials, such as API keys and GitHub tokens, ensuring they are protected yet easily retrievable.
+- **Security**: Safely encrypts and stores various credentials, such as API keys and GitHub snippets, ensuring they are protected yet easily retrievable.
 - **Accessibility**: Provides instant access to stored credentials from any terminal, enhancing workflow efficiency without compromising on security.
 - **Convenience**: Eliminates the hassle of managing multiple credentials by centralizing them in a single, easy-to-use terminal application.